 Marketing VS. Branding : What is the Difference?

 Often times we hear the terms branding and marketing thrown around interchangeably and this is extremely incorrect.
 As a result, it is hard to pinpoint clear goals for a company until this confusion is cleared up.
-Branding and marketing work together in order to build a cohesive user experience with your brand, but each field has their own distinct roles in getting to your individual goals.
+Branding and marketing work together to build a cohesive user experience with your brand, but each field has its own role in accomplishing your goals.

 What is Branding?